Social Outburst (Chile): "The Biggest March"

+On October 27, the "largest march in the history of the Fifth Region" took place, proceeding along Avenida España from Viña del Mar to the National Congress Building in Valparaíso, with a record attendance of 200,000.

 The "Agreement for Peace"

 President Piñera summons the Constitutional Plebiscite of 2020.

 During this crisis, the president promoted the "Agreement for Peace" that made possible the constitutional plebiscite of 2020 and other reforms to end institutionally and democratically the crisis, not by the use of force.

 During November 13 and 14, the Chile Vamos parties, led by President Piñera, and part of the opposition – excluding the CCP, the PRO, the FRVS, the PH and CS – held a series of negotiations in the building of the former National Congress to determine the beginning of a constituent process and its implementation mechanism.
 Negotiations came to fruition in the early hours of November 15, announcing the completion of the plebiscite through a declaration called Agreement for Social Peace and the New Constitution.

 2020 protests

 Poster of the Negro Matapacos dog symbol of social protests in Chile.

 On 6 January 2020, university entrance exams to be taken by 300,000 students around Chile were disrupted by protests over inequality and elitism, with some students blocking access to test sites and burning exam papers.

 At the end of January 2020, the social unrest (which had reduced somewhat during the Chilean summer holidays) resumed again with large demonstrations.
 The protests were catalysed by incidents such as the death of Jorge Mora, struck by a Carabinero vehicle after a football match.
 As of February 2020, an estimated 36 people had died.
 The Office of the UN High Commissioner for Human Rights (OHCHR) denounced the violence of the police and announced that between 18 October and 6 December 2019, 28,000 people had been imprisoned.
 The Instituto Nacional de Derechos Humanos (INDH) reported at the end of January 2020 that 427 persons had received eye injuries at the hands of the police.
 The INDH also recorded 697 attacks on lone civilians by state actors between the start of the protests in October and 31 January.
 Of these, 123 attacks were by Carabineros.